College Planning Checklists

 Alumni - people who have graduated from the institution.

 ACT and SAT - These letters are acronyms for the American College Test and the Scholastic Aptitude Test.
-Both tests are designed to measure a student’s level of knowledge in basic areas such as math, science, English and social studies.
+Both tests are designed to measure a student’s level of knowledge in basic areas such as math, science, English, reading and social sciences.
 Colleges may require the results of either the ACT or SAT before granting admission.

 Application/Acceptance/Admission - Application is the process by which a prospective student submits the required forms and credentials to his/her chosen institution.
 Application criteria may include one or more of the following: previous academic records, test scores, interviews, recommendations, and other information provided by the applicant.
 Depending on the application requirements of a particular school, the student can gain Acceptance to the institution if the decision to accept the application is positive.
 Admission is the status granted to an applicant who meets the prescribed entrance requirements of the institution.
 It must be noted that there is a wide variation nationwide in the Application/Acceptance/Admission policies of higher education institutions.
 Check the college catalog for specific requirements of the schools you are considering.